airyhq/airy/docs/docs/getting-started/installation/minikube.md

 If you want to customize your `Airy Core` instance please see our [Configuration Section](configuration.md).

+After the installation, you can also interact with the components of `Airy Core` with the [kubectl](https://kubernetes.io/docs/tasks/tools/) command line utility.
+The kubeconfig for the installed `Airy Core` is added to the default kubeconfig file `~/.kube/config`, under the context `airy-core`.

 ## Public webhooks

 In order to integrate with the webhook of most sources on your local machine,